-In Bangladesh root crops are treated more as vegetables than as staples Cassava s main appeal then lies in its use as a vegetable.
-Its richness in certain nutrients such as vitamin C and minerals and its dry matter calories and fiber make it a good addition to fish curries and vegetable mixtures A farmer who grows cassava on his homestead can feel secure about his vegetable supply during the leanest vegetable season of September December (Table 1)
+In Bangladesh, root crops are treated more as vegetables than as staples.
+Cassava's main appeal then, lies in its use as a vegetable.
+Its richness in certain nutrients such as vitamin C and minerals, and its dry matter, calories, and fiber make it a good addition to fish curries and vegetable mixtures.
+A farmer who grows cassava on his homestead can feel secure about his vegetable supply during the leanest vegetable season of September-December (Table 1).

-Among roots and tubers of the tropics (namely cassava yam sweet potato white potato and aroids) cassava has the highest caloric value (153 cal/100 g of edible portion) and the highest caloric yield (11 6 million cal/ha) although it ranks fourth in terms of million cal/ha/month (Booth 1974) Although cassava has a high proportion of carbohydrates calcium and vitamin C per unit quantity it is deficient in other vitamins and in protein It is also highly perishable after harvest the inability to store cassava presents serious problems in the marketing and utilization of the crop resulting in extremely heavy but unrecorded losses (Booth 1974)
+Among roots and tubers of the tropics (namely cassava, yam, sweet potato, white potato, and aroids), cassava has the highest caloric value (153 cal/100 g of edible portion) and the highest caloric yield (11,6 million cal/ha), although it ranks fourth in terms of million cal/ha/month (Booth, 1974).
+Although cassava has a high proportion of carbohydrates, calcium, and vitamin C per unit quantity, it is deficient in other vitamins and in protein.
+It is also highly perishable after harvest; the inability to store cassava presents serious problems in the marketing and utilization of the crop, resulting in extremely heavy but unrecorded losses (Booth, 1974).

-Cassava historically has had limited importance in the Bangladesh diet and it would probably be difficult to gain acceptance of it as a major staple food lt currently ranks sixth among carbohydrate staples while maize is gradually emerging as a food crop of major importance next to rice wheat white potatoes and sweet potatoes
+Cassava historically has had limited importance in the Bangladesh diet, and it would probably be difficult to gain acceptance of it as a major staple food.
+It currently ranks sixth among carbohydrate staples, while maize is